HTTPArchive/almanac.httparchive.org/src/content/en/2022/mobile-web.md

 ### Zooming and scaling

 Mobile devices have become a big part of daily life for most people, and the expectation is that interaction with mobile web content should be quick and easy.
 How websites handle zooming and scaling can go a long way to improving interactions on mobile.
 There are different takes on this, and while most will agree that you need to set a proper initial scale in the viewport for mobile users (`&lt;meta name="viewport" content="width=device-width, initial-scale=1">`), there is not universal agreement about the second part of a viewport setting, which controls if you should or shouldn’t disable scaling and zooming (`…user-scalable=no" />` or perhaps `…user-scalable=yes" />`).
-Most authorities, [including the W3C](https://www.w3.org/WAI/standards-guidelines/act/rules/b4f0c3/proposed/), suggest that restricting scaling and zooming can create a bad user experience and adversely impact accessibility, so it should be avoided.
+Most authorities, <a hreflang="en" href="https://www.w3.org/WAI/standards-guidelines/act/rules/b4f0c3/proposed/">including the W3C</a>, suggest that restricting scaling and zooming can create a bad user experience and adversely impact accessibility, so it should be avoided.
 Settings for `minimum-scale` and `maximum-scale` can also be set, and these are often safer limits, if a developer believes that limits are needed.

 Zooming can be a good workaround for a user who is visually impared, or anyone who just doesn’t have their reading glasses handy when they need them.
 On the other hand, it can be hard to build sites that universally scale well on mobile.
 There are many different font size settings that would need to be accomodated, and getting it wrong can make the site much harder to interact with.
 This is why some designers prefer to prevent scaling and zooming, to ensure that the page renders in a highly predictable way that is not impacted by scaling and zooming.
 While this is true, disabling zooming and scaling impedes the usability of a mobile site, and thus, should be avoided for the sake of accessibility.